jeffh/Hydrant/docs/source/mapper_reference.rst

     HYDMapArrayOfObjects(Class sourceItemClass, Class destinationItemClass, NSDictionary *mapping)
     HYDMapArrayOfObjects(Class destinationItemClass, NSDictionary *mapping)

-``HYDMapArrayOf`` are a set of convience functions that assume the source and destination collection to be NSArrays.
-Further conviences are built on top that to convert an array of objects into another array of objects.
+``HYDMapArrayOf`` are a set of convenience functions that assume the source and destination collection to be NSArrays.
+Further convenience are built on top that to convert an array of objects into another array of objects.

 ``HYDMapArrayOfObjects`` is simply the composition::